MacPaw/OpenAI/README.md

 **Response**

-Uses the ImagesResult response similarly to ImagesQuery.
+Uses the ImagesResponse response similarly to ImageGenerateParams.

 **Example**